 Though I am not yet prepared to do an intertextual study on kuṇḍalinī, I have undertaken the difficult task of producing a translation of the VBT that is both accurate and accessible.
-This translation will be published in late 2018, the 100th anniversary of the text’s first publication in Sanskrit.
+This translation will be published in 2019, the 101st anniversary of the text’s first publication in Sanskrit.
 I will be consulting the commentaries, as well as drawing on my own experience, checked against the experience of living masters who practice and teach these subtle techniques.

 ~ ~ ~